mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/2-Infra-setup/OQEW-create-nfs-provisioner/README.md

 #### Expected result

-- nfs provisioner deployment should be successful.
+- NFS provisioner deployment should be successful.

 #### Test Result